MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/misc/add-partner.md

 4. Click **Add**.

-::: moniker-end

-::: moniker range="o365-germany"

-1. In the admin center, go to the **Billing** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=847745" target="_blank">Products & services</a> page.

-2. If you have more than one subscription, select the subscription you want to edit.

-3. On the subscription page, select the **Partner** tab, and then type the Partner Network ID for the partner you're adding You can get the partner's Microsoft Partner ID by asking the partner for it.

-4. Click **Add**.

-::: moniker-end

-::: moniker range="o365-21vianet"

-This process is initiated by your authorized partner.
-The partner sends you an email to ask you if you want to give them permission to act as a partner of record.

-To accept this offer

-1. Read the partner's terms in the email.

-2. To authorize the agreement, click the link, which goes to an authorization page in Office 365.

-3. Under **Partner Relationships**, choose **Yes** to authorize the partner to be your delegated admin, and then choose **Next**.

-4. If the offer for partner relationship came with a trial subscription or a purchase offer, create your trial or subscription account.

-::: moniker-end

 ### Use the old admin center to add a partner

-::: moniker range="o365-worldwide"

 1. In the admin center, go to the **Billing** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=842054" target="_blank">Subscriptions</a> page.